fe1ixxu/starter-academic/content/authors/admin/_index.md

 ---
 <!-- *My wish is to fix the world of languages!* -->

- I am a Senior Researcher at Microsoft GenAI.
-I earned my Ph.D. in Computer Science from Johns Hopkins University in 2024, co-advised by [Philipp Koehn](http://www.cs.jhu.edu/~phi/) and [Kenton Murray](https://kentonmurray.com/).
-My most recent research focuses on foundational training of large language models, machine translation, and multilinguality.
+ I am a Member of Techinique Staff at Microsoft AI SuperIntelligence Team.
+I earned my Ph.D. in Computer Science from Johns Hopkins University in 2024, co-advised by [Philipp Koehn](http://www.cs.jhu.edu/~phi/) and [Kenton Murray](https://kentonmurray.com/), with the topic of foundational training of large language models, machine translation, and multilinguality.

+ My recent research explores next-generation AI agents, focusing on the complex reasoning and automated engineering of language models, aiming to build highly capable agents for technical domains.
 Please find up-to-date list of all my publications on my [Google Scholar profile](https://scholar.google.com/citations?user=rhcrGQ0AAAAJ&hl=en&authuser=1).

- I also had good fortune to intern at [Microsoft Research](https://www.microsoft.com/en-us/research/), [Meta (Facebook) AI Research](https://ai.facebook.com/) and [Amazon Alexa AI](https://www.amazon.science/tag/alexa).
+ I also had good fortune to intern at [Microsoft](https://www.microsoft.com/en-us/research/), [Meta (Facebook) AI Research](https://ai.facebook.com/) and [Amazon Alexa AI](https://www.amazon.science/tag/alexa).